MATTHEW KALLIMAN'S WEBSITE

 The Second Millennial Day

-Whenever we see a beautiful, colorful rainbow in the sky after a thundershower has ceased and the sunshine has reappeared, we are reminded of an everlasting covenant which God made with Noah and his descendants after the great flood which occurred on the Second Millennial Day.
+Whenever we see a beautiful, colorful rainbow in the sky after a thundershower has ceased and the sunshine has reappeared, we are reminded of an everlasting covenant God made with Noah and his descendants after the Great Flood which occurred on the Second Millennial Day.

 "Thus I establish My covenant with you: Never again shall all flesh be cut off by the waters of the flood; never again shall there be a flood to destroy the earth. . . .